pranavpandey/small-app-support/README.md

 ### Dialog

 There are some in-built `Dialogs` so you don't have to write your own.
-You can use them to show options on long press or if you want to open some links, files, etc. It has an intent app picker which can also remember the user's choices so they don't need to choose the app next time.
+You can use them to show options on long press or if you want to open some links, files, etc. It has an intent app picker which can also remember the user choices so they don't need to choose the app next time.
 Read below to know about their usage.

 #### ActionDialog